 TracFone and its sister brands NET10 and Straight Talk, do not have their own networks.
 They're Mobile Virtual Network Operators (MVNOs) that buy wholesale minutes, texts and data from AT&T, T-Mobile, Verizon and over a dozen smaller regional networks.
-Straight Talk and Net10 also has some Android phones that run on the Sprint, Verizon and AT&T networks.
+Straight Talk and Net10 also have smartphones that run on the Sprint, Verizon and AT&T networks.
 Each phone has a home network that's either AT&T, T-Mobile, Sprint or Verizon.
 TracFone, Straight Talk and NET10 phones will favor their home network and refuse to roam in an area where the home network claims to have coverage.
 So if you have a phone whose home network is T-Mobile and you are in an area where T-Mobile has spotty coverage, the phone will refuse to roam on AT&T even if AT&T has a better signal.
 The Sprint based phones don't roam at all.

 What's most cost effective for TracFone is not always what's best for you as the end user.
 Here's how to tell which network a given TracFone is homed on and how to get a phone that will give you the best coverage in the areas where you live, work and play.